Best Four-Season Tents: Camp Comfortably Any Time of Year

 Q: Does it matter if the poles are set up inside or outside of the tent?

 A: Tents with an internal pole set up are better suited to support the walls and are lighter than ones that support the weight from the outside.
 Exterior poles attach to the outside body of the tent or fly using clips or sleeves to hold it in place.
-Sleeves are more difficult to manoeuvre the pole through but provide a strong and sturdy way to hold up the tent.
+Sleeves are more difficult to maneuver the pole through but provide a strong and sturdy way to hold up the tent.

 Q: What can I do to keep the tent on the ground?